ember-cli-code-coverage/ember-cli-code-coverage/README.md

 ## Create a passthrough when intercepting all ajax requests in tests

-To work, this addon has to post coverage results back to a middleware at `/write-coverage`.
+To work, this addon has to post coverage results back to a middleware at `/write-coverage` (or at custom write endpoint configured with `writePath`).

 If you are using [`ember-cli-mirage`](http://www.ember-cli-mirage.com) you should add the following: